arista-eosplus/rbeapi/README.md

 node.config(['interface Ethernet1', 'description foo'])
 => [{}, {}]

-# return the running or startup configuration from the node (output omitted for brevity)
+# return the running or startup configuration from the node as a string (output omitted for brevity)

 node.running_config